huggingface/blog/swift-coreml-llm.md

 I believe that ML is a new way to build software, and I know that many developers want to incorporate AI features in their apps.
 The ML ecosystem has matured a lot, and there are thousands of models that solve a wide variety of problems.
 Moreover, LLMs have recently emerged as almost general-purpose tools themselves – they can be tweaked or bent to adapt to new domains, as long as we can model our task to work on text or text-like data.
 We are witnessing a defining moment in computing history, where LLMs are going out of research labs and becoming compute tools for everybody.

-Using a model such as an LLM in an app involves several tasks, and many people are facing and solving them alone.
-We have been exploring this space, and we'd love to continue working on it with the community.
-We aim to create a set of tools and building blocks that developers can use to build faster.
+Using a model such as an LLM in an app involves several tasks which many people face and solve alone.
+We have been exploring this space and would love to continue working on it with the community.
+We aim to create a set of tools and building blocks that help developers build faster.

-Today, we are publishing this guide to go through the steps required to run a model such as Llama 2 on your Mac, and we are releasing alpha libraries and tools to support developers in the journey.
+Today, we are publishing this guide to go through the steps required to run a model such as Llama 2 on your Mac.
+We are also releasing alpha libraries and tools to support developers in the journey.
 We are calling all Swift developers interested in ML – is that _all_ Swift developers? – to contribute with PRs, bug reports, or opinions to make this better together.

-Let's go.
+Let's go!

 <p align="center">
   <video controls title="Falcon 7B Instruct running on an M1 MacBook Pro with Core ML">